 - 1. Open the Admin Policy Tool on the thin client or go to the ThinOS 9.x policy settings on Wyse Management Suite. - 2.
-In the Configuration Control | ThinOS window, click the Advanced tab. - 3.
+In the ${\bf Configuration}\ {\bf Control}\ |\ {\bf ThinOS}\ {\bf window},\ {\bf click}\ {\bf the}\ {\bf Advanced}\ {\bf tab}.$ - 3.
 Expand BIOS and select your preferred platform. - 4.
 In the System Configuration section, modify the USB ports and audio settings. - 5.
 In the Security section, modify the administrator-related configurations. - 6.
 In the Secure Boot section, enable the secure boot option.
 If enabled, you cannot disable it using Admin Policy Tool or Wyse Management Suite.
-Secure Boot can be disabled only in the BIOS setup window.
+Secure Boot can be disabled only in the BIOS setup window. - 7.
+In the Power Management section, modify the power-saving options. - 8.
+In the POST Behavior section, modify the post behavior options. - 9.
+Click Save & Publish

-- 7. In the Power Management section, modify the power-saving options. - 8.
-In the POST Behavior section, enable or disable the MAC Address Pass-Through feature.
-This option is applicable only to mobile thin clients. - 9.
-Click Save & Publish - NOTE: If the thin client does not have a BIOS admin password, you can set the password using Admin Policy Tool or Wyse Management Suite.
+- NOTE: If the thin client does not have a BIOS admin password, you can set the password using Admin Policy Tool or Wyse Management Suite.
 In this scenario, the client reboots first to apply the BIOS admin password and other BIOS settings take effect after the second reboot. - i NOTE: Changing BIOS password using Select Group requires a reboot to take effect. - NOTE: If you enable Set Admin Password, set new BIOS password and then reboot, the new BIOS password is synced to WMS server automatically.
 If you first enable Set Admin Password, set the new BIOS password, and then disable Set Admin Password, the BIOS password is cleared to empty.
 On the thin client, the Current BIOS Admin Password option is always blank, and Set Admin Password option is always disabled.
 These options do not have any impact on the functionality.